davxy/beeos/README.md

 ------

   A simple and minimal "Unix-like" kernel trying to be POSIX compliant.
-  (at least with regard to the implemented services).
+  (at least with respect to the implemented services).

   The kernel is **NOT STABLE** for production and is a discontinuous work mainly used as a didactical tool for operating systems and low level